 Why choose this degree?

-This programme is a Qualifying Law Degree (QLD) – recognised by the professional bodies, the Solicitors Regulation Authority and the Bar Standards Board – providing the required legal knowledge to become a solicitor or barrister:
+This programme is a Qualifying Law Degree (QLD) – recognised by the professional bodies, the Solicitors Regulation Authority and the Bar Standards Board – providing the required foundations of legal knowledge subjects to enter the practical stage of training, Legal Practice Course (LPC) or Bar Professional Training Course (BPTC), leading to the final stage of training to become a solicitor or barrister:

-- Delivered by qualified practitioners, who bring up-to-date experience from the legal sector
+- Law staff include qualified practitioners, who bring up-to-date experience from the legal sector

-- Lecturers, students and alumni organise frequent events such as visits to Law Courts and meetings with Supreme Court Judges including Lady Hale
+- Lecturers, students and alumni organise frequent events such as visits to Magistrates Courts, Crown Courts and the Supreme Court, the Legal Walk and Mooting competitions

 - Guest speakers, workshops from successful alumni, an active student Law Society

-- Develop distinctive attributes including professionalism, enterprise and innovation, global citizenship and social responsibility
+- Develop distinctive attributes including professionalism, effective communication skills and social responsibility

 Where will this degree take me?